 A. Enhancing operational efficiency

 With a defined workflow, every task follows a logical sequence and clear time standard, eliminating confusion and waste.
 As a result, employees move between tasks faster, cycle times drop, and output rises.
-In turn, this higher efficiency cuts downtime and keeps productivity at optimal levels.
+In turn, this higher efficiency cuts downtime and keeps productivity at the right levels.

 B. Ensuring product consistency and quality